How to Format a Blog Post for SEO

 Crafting a beautiful blog post that compels your readers and supports your website’s SEO goes beyond keywords and good grammar.
 In fact, the structure of your blog text can be just as important as the words themselves.
 Learning how to format a blog post for SEO and readability is a small step, but it will pay off in the long run.

-Every high-ranking blog post has great structure.
+Every high-ranking blog post has a great structure.
 It keeps the writing on topic, and makes it easy for Google — and your readers — to understand the subject matter.
 Use this structure in combination with keywords and quality content to help boost your blog post’s SEO.

 Treat your Blog Post like an Outline